 Eleven percent of college students report having a disability.
 There are laws that protect individuals with disabilities who enroll in distributed learning courses, including the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 In addition, other students have hidden disabilities including Attention Deficit Hyperactivity Disorder (ADHD), Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).
 Creating accessible courses up-front provides equal access and equal opportunities to all students.

 Educators may or may not know whether online students have disabilities.
-Students with hidden disabilities may or may not register with the Office of Student Disability Services.
+Students with hidden disabilities may or may not register with the Student Disability Resource Center.
 So it is essential that courses are designed with accessibility in mind.
 Course accessibility means that individuals, no matter their disability, can access course materials with substantially equivalent ease of use as students without disabilities.
 Accessibility also has the potential to benefit all users, including persons where English is their Second Language and individuals with changing abilities due to aging.

 CTE's Instructional Designers are here to help you develop courses that meet accessibility requirements.
 To schedule an appointment with an Instructional Designer, please complete and submit the Distributed Learning Consultation Request Form.